KosmosisDire/TeammateRevive/README.md

     * Every revival aspect is highly configurable
     * Revival range is now increased depending on players inside
     * Added some debugging tools
-    * Tancendence used to break it, but now it's a feature ;)
+    * Trancendence used to break it, but now it's a feature ;)

 * 3.3.8
     * Fixed bug that caused players to instantly respawn after their first revival.